ssocean/ScImpactPredict/README.md

   - Updated and streamlined README with detailed instructions for setup and usage. 💡
   - Decoupling the dataset, more LoRa adapters weight download links, and more! 🔄
   - Known Issues: The functionality for building the NAID dataset has not been tested on other machines, which may lead to potential issues.
 We plan to replace this function with a more powerful framefowk in our [another codebase](https://github.com/ssocean/PyBiblion).
+- **241126 - Huggingface Spaces Support**
+  - We've set up an online demo on Hugging Face Spaces—now you can easily give it a try without writing a single line of code!
+[NAIP](https://huggingface.co/spaces/ssocean/Newborn_Article_Impact_Predict)